 The process of overlaying images in Photoshop is really simple.
 It can get time-consuming depending on how detailed you need to get with the fine-tuning.
 Most of the time, however, it’s pretty straightforward and quick.

-What I find to be the most difficult is to pick the right image for the overlay.
+What I find to be the most difficult is choosing the right image for the overlay.
 It gets harder as you try to imagine overlaying several images on top of one another.
 However, the endless sea of possibilities is what makes this technique so creative and fun!

 To show you how the process works, I’m going to use this sushi image I took yesterday.